 Autodesk Fusion 360 provides several free licenses in addition to the commercial one.
 In this article we explore all options and differences between them.
 As the license policy changes over time, I will be updating this information.
 You have review date below.

-There is quite a mess on the Internet with the information from youtubers and others provided in terms of recommendations of which license to use.
+There has been quite a mess on the Internet with the information from youtubers and others provided in terms of recommendations of which license to use.
 Particularly when the intent is to use Fusion 360 for free.
 Let’s get into details.

 Fusion 360 license types